Dan J. Stein: Interests

+Contributions

-As chair of the department of psychiatry and mental health at the University of Cape Town, Stein has led work to integrate and improve psychiatric services, training, and research.
+As Chair of the Department of Psychiatry and Mental Health at the University of Cape Town, Stein has led work to integrate and improve psychiatric services, training, and research.
 He also led the University of Cape Town's Brain-Behaviour Initiative, which in turn provided a foundation for its Neuroscience Institute, the first on the African continent.

 Soon after returning to South Africa from New York, he initiated the South African Medical Research Council (SAMRC) Unit on Anxiety & Stress Disorders.
 The Unit undertook basic neuroscience research on anxiety, initiated brain magnetic resonance imaging and neurogenetics research in the country, and conducted the first nationally representative community survey of mental disorders on the continent.

 Stein has initiated and supported collaborations with and fellowships for African scientists.
 The Neuro-GAP study brought together researchers from Ethiopia, Kenya, South Africa, and Uganda, to work on the genetics of schizophrenia and bipolar disorder.
 Stein was the founding President of the African College of Neuropsychopharmacology.

 Stein has been part of several international research collaborations, including work on neuroimaging (the Enhancing Neuroimaging by Meta-Analysis (ENIGMA) collaboration) and work on psychiatric epidemiology (the World Mental Health (WMH) Surveys).
 He chaired the workgroups of both the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the 11th edition of the International Classification of Disorders (ICD-11) on obsessive-compulsive and related disorders.

 Stein has been ranked as one of the most cited anxiety disorder researchers globally, and his Google h-index is more than 150, one of the highest of any African scholar.

 Publications

 Stein has authored or edited over 40 volumes.
 These include volumes on clinical neuroscience: Cognitive-Affective Neuroscience of Mood and Anxiety Disorders; on clinical disorders: Handbook of Obsessive-Compulsive and Related Disorders; and on global mental health: Global Mental Health and Psychotherapy.
 He authored the Textbook of Anxiety Disorders, and the Textbook of Mood Disorders.

-Stein's papers have been published in Science, Lancet, and World Psychiatry. or ORCID.
+Stein has contributed hundreds of papers and chapters, again covering a broad range of topics.
+These include papers in leading journals in science (e.g. Science), medicine (e.g. Lancet), and psychiatry (e.g World Psychiatry), as well as chapters in key textbooks of psychiatry.